lexi-lambda/hackett/README.md

 $ raco pkg install rascal
 ```

 Now you can use Rascal by writing `#lang rascal` at the top of a file.
-For an example of what Rascal syntax currently looks like, check out the `client.rkt` file for some simple examples.
+Documentation is currently sparse, but you can take a look at what some Rascal code looks like by looking at the source of the `rascal/prelude` module.

 [types-as-macros]: http://www.ccs.neu.edu/home/stchang/pubs/ckg-popl2017.pdf